19th Century Russia

 Decembrist Revolt 1825

 - An amateurish farce, a little tiny blip, but the first attempt at revolution.
-Every revolutionary afterwards looked to their forefathers
+Every revolutionary afterwards looked to the Decembrists as their forefathers

 Official Response